shin10kudev/weekend-code-challenge/10-get-the-photo/README.md

 - The input array could be really long or really short
 - The input array will always be an array and it will always have at least one object
-- The object will always contain the key `large` and `tiny`, and you can ignore other keys if they are included
+- The object will always contain the key `large`, and you can ignore other keys if they are present

 ## Tips